Scalar extensions of quiver representations over $\mathbb{F}_1$: Covering components

-are covering maps in the topological sense. \end{Definition} \begin{Example} Let $V$ be indecomposable.
-Then the component $C_\sigma$ induced by an automorphism $\sigma:V\rightarrow V$ is a covering component.
+are covering maps. \end{Definition} \begin{Example} Let $V$ be indecomposable.
+Then the admissible component $C_\sigma$ induced by an automorphism $\sigma\colon V\rightarrow V$ is a covering component.
 In this case both projections are isomorphisms. \end{Example} \begin{Example} We consider the following representation over $\mathbb{L}_2$:

 Here the colours blue and red correspond to the two arrows of $\mathbb{L}_2$.
 Its tensor square is given by